 Aromatherapy has been used for thousands of years for many purposes, but mainly for its medicinal effects.
 Today, people mainly use aromatherapy scents for relaxation, to attain a tranquil state of mind and relaxed body.
 The great thing with aromatherapy is that you could do it in the safety and comfort of your own home; no need to go to expensive spas or clinics that offer aromatherapy or similar services.
 And it’s easy to do as long as you have the right amount of knowledge and materials.

 There are many different scents used in aromatherapy.
-Each having their own effects or benefits.
+Each has its own effects or benefits.
 The person undertaking aromatherapy is free to experiment with any available scents or oils and their combinations to attain the desired effects, providing that no allergic reaction can occur from the materials used.
 For people using aromatherapy scents for relaxation and improving the quality of their sleep, the following scents are highly suggested for their amazing calming effect and relaxing scents.
 The degree of effects may vary from one person to another based on their preferences.

 Best Aromatherapy Scents For Relaxation

-Lavender is one of the oldest aromatherapy scents for relaxation, and has been used since the ancient Egyptian times.
+Lavender is one of the oldest aromatherapy scents for relaxation and has been used since ancient Egyptian times.
 Its scent is found to be very pleasant and relaxing by most people.
 The essential oil of lavender used in aromatherapy is obtained by steam distillation of the small blue-violet lavender flowers.
 The essential oil contains components that can slow down brain activity.

 Studies have shown that lavender scent can help treat anxiety disorders and can promote mood stability, focused concentration, and great quality sleep.